 What is the significance of Chinese New Year?

 The lunar calendar is associated with twelve animal signs in the Chinese zodiac.
 Each year correlates to one of the twelve animals.
-What is the animal for Chinese New Year 2025?
+Which animal represents the Chinese New Year in 2026?

 2022 was the Year of the Tiger